department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/FrontEnd/DeepLinks.md

 ---
-title: Universal Links
+title: Universal and app links
 ---

 ## Overview

-In React Native, universal links (also referred to as deep links or deep linking) enable an app to respond to specific URLs by navigating to a particular screen or triggering a defined action even if the app is not currently running.
+In React Native, Universal links(IOS) and App links(Android), a type of deep linking, enable an app to respond to specific URLs by navigating to a particular screen or triggering a defined action even if the app is not currently running.

-Universal links function across both web and mobile platforms.
-For example, when a user taps a universal link, it can open the related screen directly within the React Native app instead of loading a webpage.
+These type of deep linking function across both web and mobile platforms.
+For example, when a user taps a link, it can open the related screen directly within the React Native app instead of loading a webpage.
 This creates a more seamless and integrated user experience between mobile and web content.

-## Universal Link Configurations
+## Configurations
 :::note
 Deep linking support for both iOS and Android should already be configured.
 However, here's a brief overview of the setup process for those who want to review or customize the implementation.
 :::